 In 1971 Dr. Schoenrich was appointed director of the Administration of Chronically Ill and Aging, part of the Maryland State Department of Health and Mental Hygiene.
 There, she was in charge of all state programs for disease control and prevention.
 She was also responsible for directing three hospitals for chronic disease and rehabilitation, and two tuberculosis hospitals.

 Dr. Schoenrich has held a series of appointments at Johns Hopkins, serving as director of the Division of Public Health Administration from 1974 to 1977, and as associate dean for Academic Affairs in the school of public health from 1977 to 1986.
-She is currently director of Part-time Professional Programs, helping working physicians and health care professionals complete additional study.
+She has served as director of Part-time Professional Programs, helping working physicians and health care professionals complete additional study.
 Having earned her master's in public health by studying part-time she is personally familiar with the challenges faced by these students.

 In 1996 the Johns Hopkins University School of Public Health established the "Edyth H. Schoenrich Professorship in Preventive Medicine," commemorating her work in the field as well as her long association with the university and continued role in the careers of health professionals training today.